PhantomReign/brno-go-android/README.md

 > **Not maintained, for study purposes only.**

 Implementation of client application for Brno Go server application.
 It contains all necessary files.
+Created as a part of [Master's Thesis](https://www.vutbr.cz/www_base/zav_prace_soubor_verejne.php?file_id=181410) at FIT BUT - understanding of Slovak language is required.

 ## Setup
 1. Run Android Studio (3.2 Canary 14) and open project.